Aryasharma001/AyurBot/README.md

 ## Complex Questions

-MedBot excels at tackling complex medical questions, providing insights into ongoing debates and discussions in the medical field.
+AyurBot excels at tackling complex medical questions, providing insights into ongoing debates and discussions in the medical field.
 It can handle intricate inquiries with ease.

 ## Disclaimer